zenorocha/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/create-a-great-notification.markdown

 Notice that this message has also pluralized the text to make it clear that more than one update is available.

+# Use the tag option to group messages

+If you send to notifications with the same tag name, the last one will replace the first one.
+Fortunately, ServiceWorkerRegistration.getNotifications() returns an array of recent messages.
+Use this to get everything that's available then triage and merge them as appropriate.

+{% highlight javascript %}
+self.addEventListener('push', function(event) {
+  console.log('Received a push message', event);

+  event.waitUntil(
+    self.registration.getNotifications()
+      .then(function(notifications) {
+        //concatenate notifications here.
+        self.registration.showNotification(title, {
+          body: "Some merged content.",
+          icon: icon,
+          tag: tag
+        });
+	}
+    });
+  );
+});
+{% endhighlight %}